kaizen-ai/kaizenflow/docs/Tools-PyCharm.md

 ## Current situation

-Approach 1) seems to require lots of memory and CPU and it's not really fast.
+Approach 1) seems to require lots of memory and CPU, and it's not really fast.

-Approach 2) works but it's a pain to set-up and slow.
+Approach 2) works, but it's a pain to set up and slow.

 We want to try with 3)